 A Blackguard is a brawler of no principle, who lives for the joy of maiming and killing.
 Blackguards prefer heavy weapons and shields, and learn a few spells for the purpose of wreaking more destruction.
 Their lust for blood is legendary, with a blackguard in full cry nigh on impossible to kill.
 Blackguards scorn skills apart from slaughter, and require strength and intelligence (or rat-cunning) to thrive in the dungeon.
-Blackguard can polymorph in werewolf, can heal by spending rage and got additional BpR by using his battle skills.
+Blackguard can polymorph in werewolf, can heal by spending rage and got additional blows per round (BpR) by using his battle skills.

 Sorcerors use intelligence primarily, determining how much mana they have to cast spells and how low their failure rate is.
 They are the all-around best magicians, having the most powerful spells.
 A high-level Sorceror can be very powerful, but getting there can be a difficult journey.
 On the downside, they are the worst fighters, being unable to use any weapon but a Mage Staff comfortably, and still unable to be anything even remotely approaching effective with it.
 A Sorceror has very few hit points compared to other classes, making survival difficult in the beginning.
 That’s why this class is not recommended for beginners.
 Intelligence is the sorceror’s primary stat.

 The full opposite of Sorcerors, Unbelievers so strongly despise magic that not only do they refuse to use magic spells, they refuse all training in the use of magic items, which leaves them totally incompetent when trying to use a magic item, although they can still quaff potions and read scrolls.
-Because they are so unattuned to magic, Unbelievers can prevent magical gates from opening around them, eventually extending to a complete suppression of teleportation abilities and all magic in the area around them.
-Unbelievers can replenish their forces when making damage to non-natural magic users.
-Also they could sense invisible creatures in melee range, can resist item’s curses and cancel some other magic effects, eg when they drink from magic fountains they often can unmagic it.
+Because they are so unattuned to magic, Unbelievers can prevent magical gates from opening around them, eventually extending to a complete suppression of teleportation abilities and all magic in the surrounding area.
+Unbelievers can replenish their forces when doing damage to non-natural magic users.
+Also they could sense invisible creatures in melee range, can resist item’s curses and cancel some other magic effects, eg when they drink from magic fountains, they often unmagic it.
 They can’t remove curse from items.